Balletie/commentfetch.py/README.md

-**Reddit commentfetcher
+#Reddit commentfetcher

-Python script to fetch comments from users and their nested child comments
+Python script to fetch comments from users and their nested child comments up to a certain depth.
+Either fetch comments from a submission or all of the comments from a user.

-TODO:
-* Implement a tagging system to search on subject